Unit 1: General Claim Submission Guidelines

 • An established patient is “one who has received professional services from the physician/qualified health care professional or another physician/qualified health care professional of the exact same specialty and subspecialty who belongs to the same group practice, within the past three years.”

-CPT Decision Tree for New Vs. Established Patients
+CPT Decision Tree for New vs. Established Patients

 The “Decision Tree for New vs. Established Patients” from the CPT E/M Services Guidelines is reproduced here and can be used to help you determine if a patient is new or established.